hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 ## Compile-time vs runtime code changes

-Sometimes you have to build a new container image when code changes (e.g. C++ compilation). sometimes you don't (e.g.  Python code, ROOT macros).
-Use latter for more productivity when developing workflows.
+Sometimes you have to build a new container image when code changes (e.g. C++ compilation);
+sometimes you don't (e.g. Python code, ROOT macros).
+Use the latter for more productivity when developing workflows.

 {% include links.md %}